0Tech/andromeda/x/escrow/README.md

 triggered by broadcasting `Msg/SubmitProposal`.
 The message has information of the proposer, the agent, the pre-actions and post-actions.
 An agent MUST be prepared by the proposer, in prior to the submission.
-The signers included in the pre-actions and post-actions MUST be either the proposer or the agent.
+The signer of each message included in the pre-actions and post-actions MUST be either the proposer or the agent.
 As mentioned above, pre-actions will be executed in this step.

 After successful submission of the proposal, the agent would be pruned from the state.